Dental Checkups & Examination Sunnyvale, CA

 Periodically, however, your dentist should do a more thorough examination, usually called a comprehensive examination.
 A comprehensive dental examination not only checks for tooth decay, but includes a thorough examination of your entire mouth, head and neck area.

-A comprehensive examination and checkup will likely be done the first time you visit Sunnyvale Dental Care practice, Sunnyvale, CA 94087.
+A comprehensive examination and checkup is the corner stone of general dentistry and will be likely done the first time you visit Sunnyvale Dental Care practice, Sunnyvale, CA 94087.
 Even if you have had regular care under another dentist, Sunnyvale dentist Dr. Antonious will want to become familiar with your health so that he or she can notice changes or problems more easily during future visits.

 Although some activities are standard for typical checkups and comprehensive examinations, dentists have their own style and skills.
 If your dentist doesn’t do everything listed, that doesn’t necessarily mean he or she isn’t doing a good job.
 If you are concerned, ask why certain things are left out or why others are included.